ForrestLinjianLi/SimpDiary/README.md

 # SimpDiary
-### Introduction
+## Introduction
-A project with seperated front end and back end based on SpringBoot and Vue.
+This is a demo web APP for me learn Vue.js and SpringBoot.
+It allowes users to edit and release diaries and articles.
+It has seperated front end and back end.

 ---

-### Front End Tech Stack
+## Front End Tech Stack

 | name       | description               |
 |------------|---------------------------|